litingyes/vite-plugin-vue-preview/README.md

   previewBodyStyle: Partial<CSSStyleDeclaration> | string
-  // Styling of the root component in the iframe element previewAppStyle?: Partial<CSSStyleDeclaration> | string }
+  // Styling of the root component in the iframe element previewAppStyle?: Partial<CSSStyleDeclaration> | string
+  // Third-party dependencies (CDN) that can be introduced by the demo component importMap?: Record<string, string> | string
+}
 ```